 Two additional directories can be created to aid in developments.
 These are

 not required but will be ignored by git using the default

 data: Suggested location to hold the test data.

 sandbox: Suggested location to store code, data, etc not yet ready to be include in nmrglue.

 When working with the nmrglue source code please consider the following when preparing patches.

-- Documentation : All public functions and classes should have docstring which follows the NumPy/SciPy documentation standard.
-Prive functions and classes may have shorter dostrings.
+Documentation : All public functions and classes should have a docstring which follows the NumPy/SciPy documentation standard.
+Private functions and classes may have shorter dostrings.
 The nmrglue documentation is build using Sphinx.
 Sphinx translates reST formatted documents (including docstring) into html.
-When adding new function, classes or parameter to nmrglue please update the docstring and make any necessary changes to the Sphinx files in the doc directory.
+When adding new functions, classes or parameters to nmrglue please update the docstring and make any necessary changes to the Sphinx files in the doc directory.

-- Examples : Numerous example showing real world use of nmrglue are provided in
+Examples : Numerous examples showing real world use of nmrglue are provided in the

 examplesdirectory.
 Contributions of additional example are welcome and appreciated.